Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 192:
 - By bugpesto.
-- Collab with GDReen. 👍.
+- Collab with ReenRN 👍.

 cube 193:
 - By RetroAdvance64.